Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 If I am a dual eligible, when can I make changes to my Medicare coverage?

-If you’re covered by both Medicare and Medicaid, you can switch plans at any time during the year.
-This applies to Medicare Advantage as well as Medicare Part D.
+If you’re covered by both Medicare and Medicaid, you can switch plans up to once per quarter during the first three quarters of the year, and you also have access to the regular Open Enrollment Period in the fourth quarter of the year.1 This applies to Medicare Advantage as well as Medicare Part D.

 Note that there are SNPs designed for people who are dual-eligible for Medicaid and Medicare, and there are also SNPs for people who are institutionalized.